liuxinren456852/lag/lastools-patched/LASlib/README.txt

 LASlib (with LASzip) is a C++ programming API for reading / writing LIDAR data stored in standard LAS or in compressed LAZ format (1.0 - 1.3).
-Both libraries - LASlib with LASzip - are released together under the terms of the GNU Lesser General Public Licence also known as LGPL except for one little restriction (R).
+Both libraries - LASlib with LASzip - are released together under the terms of the GNU Lesser General Public Licence also known as LGPL.
 See LICENSE.txt for details.

 Internally LASlib includes my stand-alone LASzip compression library that provides lossless compression for LAS data.
 This allows you to read or